DyBBT: Dynamic Balance via Bandit-inspired Targeting for Dialog Policy with Cognitive Dual-Systems: Experiment

 \subsection{Experimental Setup}

-\textbf{Datasets.} We conduct experiments on two of the most prominent TODS benchmark datasets which are also used in baselines.
-The Microsoft Dialog Challenge platform \cite{li2018microsoft,zhao2024decomposed,niu2024scheduled} for single domain, while the MultiWOZ2.1 dataset \cite{budzianowski-etal-2018-multiwoz} for multi domains.
-Statistics in Appendix~\ref{tab:exp_atasets}.
+\textbf{Datasets.} We evaluate DyBBT on the Microsoft Dialog Challenge~\citep{li2018microsoft} for single-domain tasks, and MultiWOZ 2.1~\citep{eric-etal-2020-multiwoz} for multi-domain tasks.
+Both are widely adopted in prior work.
+See Appendix~\ref{tab:exp_atasets} for statistics.

-\textbf{Baselines.} We compare DyBBT against four kinds of comprehensive suite of strong and recent baselines to ensure a rigorous evaluation, and details in Appendix~\ref{tab:baselines}. \textbf{DRL Series}: DQN$\_\epsilon\_N$ (agents are trained using standard DQN with a traditional $\epsilon$-greedy exploration strategy, where $\epsilon=N$ \cite{mnih2015human}), NOISY$\_$DQN (agents enhance exploration by introducing noise into the network weights \cite{0005ZLLL22}), PG (REINFORCE, a stochastic gradient algorithm for policy gradient reinforcement learning \cite{convlab-3-2023}), PPO (A policy optimization method in policy based reinforcement learning that uses multiple epochs of stochastic gradient ascent and a constant clipping mechanism as the soft constraint to perform each policy update.\cite{convlab-3-2023}). \textbf{LLM based DP}: LLM$\_$DP (agents use the DP module with GPT-4.0 \cite{abs-2402-18013}), AutoTOD (a zero-Shot autonomous agent with GPT-4.0 \cite{xu-etal-2024-rethinking}, ProTOD (proactive dialog policy based on GPT-4.0 \cite{dong-etal-2025-protod}). \textbf{ERL}: EIERL(evolutionary reinforcement learning injected by elite individuals \cite{zhao2025efficient}). \textbf{Multi Agent Collaborative}: MACRM (a multi agent curiosity reward mode for dialog policy \cite{SUN2025110884})
+\textbf{Baselines.} We compare DyBBT with a comprehensive set of recent and competitive baselines to ensure a rigorous evaluation, including previous SOTA EIERL.
+Full details are provided in Appendix~\ref{tab:baselines}.

-\textbf{Evaluation Metrics.} For single-domain tasks: success rate, average turns, and reward (following EIERL \cite{zhao2025efficient}: $+2t$ for success, $-t$ for failure, $-1$ for every turn).
-For multi domain: Inform, Success, Book rates, and Avg.
+\textbf{Evaluation Metrics.} For single-domain tasks: success rate, average turns, and reward (following EIERL~\citep{zhao2025efficient}: $+2t$ for success, $-t$ for failure, $-1$ for every turn).
+For multi-domain: Inform, Success, Book rates, and Avg.
 Turns (formulas in Appendix~\ref{tab:metrics_formula}).

-\textbf{Implementation Details.} Following EIERL for fair comparison, dialogs are capped at 30 (single domain) and 40 (multi domain) turns.
+\textbf{Implementation Details.} Following EIERL for fair comparison, dialogs are capped at 30 (single-domain) and 40 (multi-domain) turns.
 Training runs for 500 epochs (single) and 10K epochs (multi).
-DyBBT uses the same Qwen3 (0.6B–8B) for both S1 and S2.
+DyBBT uses the same Qwen3 (0.6B-8B) for both S1 and S2.
 Full details in Appendix~\ref{tab:implementation_details}.